-What is Cool, Calm & Collected (CCC)?
+What is Cool, Calm & Collected (CCC) and which products do we put it in?

 The active ingredient in CCC is patented Chelated Calcium technology, we believe this has an influence on cellular signalling.